Candida Martinelli's Italophile Site

 Law and order were in the family blood, and still is.
 Joe Petrocino became a cop, and his brother became a Customs and Immigration official.
 His brother's son became a New York City policeman.

 One of Joe's brothers returned to Padula to live in the family home, which is now a museum in Joe's honor, run by his great-nephew.
-This proud relation also runs the International Joe Petrosino Association that annually presents an award to a Italian law-enforcement official who continues the organized-crime-fighting tradition of his illustrious uncle.
+This proud relation also runs the International Joe Petrosino Association that annually presents an award to an Italian law-enforcement official who continues the organized-crime-fighting tradition of his illustrious uncle.

 Previous recipients of the 'Joe Petrosino Award' include these organized-crime-fighters, some of whom were also martyrs to the cause: